Ted Galdi: Bestselling Author

 You want to get across the core information of your offer in a clear, concise way, toward the top of your page, just under the headline.
 Answer these two questions:

-• If your offer is claimed, what will the prospect have to give?
+• If your offer is claimed, what will the reader have to give?
 This includes the cost, in addition to any personal information or time that'll need to be given up for the offer to be viable.

-4.)
+3.)
 Structure your page around one CTA

 Conversion rate optimization - CTA